adityag8686/TA-JS-methods-TJaaad/block-BJaadk/code/index.md

 }
 let sum = numbers.reduce(add);
 ```
+sum will have  the sum of all the elements
 ```js
 let numbers = [100, 200, 33, 45, 65, 76, 51];
 function add(accumulator, currentValue) {